annasajkh/ChaosCompany/README.md

 What did i add / change
-- Added new monster, can you spot it?
+- Chaotic enemy can you spot it?
-- Added new item, can distinguish it?
+- Chaotic item it's actually op
-- The company monster really doesn't like noises now
+- The company monster really doesn't like noises
 - And much more thing that i change and i'm not going to spoil it, good luck!

 Thank you for all my friends who tested the mod Leeroy, Rogue, Tye, Coco, NightCat, Lomnk, Bill, Frick, Sade, Bnw, Bambaratatata, Sorazuki, and Zzz